 Then make marks along the top edge to indicate the top of the triangles

 Now go ahead and cut the triangles out of the strip

 Once all the pieces have been cut out, you can either leave them this way or color them.
-I occasionally color them black with the India ink but you can also color them to compliment the color of ito you’re using.
+I occasionally color them black with the India ink but you can also color them to complement the color of ito you’re using.

 You can really see the shaping in this next shot

-Like almost everything else associated with the making of a Japanese sword, it’s not easy and sometimes feels ridiculously complex, but it’s definitely worth it in the end.
+Like almost everything else associated with the making of a Japanese sword, it’s not always easy and sometimes feels ridiculously complex, but it’s definitely worth it in the end.

 I hope this helps those who are looking to wrap their own tsuka and yes, it does get slightly easier, although not less tedious, the more you do it so don’t give up!

 If you’ve enjoyed the tutorials and feel like buying me a cup of coffee, a meal or more tools, I’ll be super grateful.
 Thanks!